St Jude Thaddeus, King Abgar V and the Shroud

 My Sindonologist friends, Steve & Nancy Bottieri, self published a book on the Shroud called Agnus Dei (I gotta find my copy, what with loaning it out and with 11 kids not everything has its place).

-Its travels included France and Italy/Turin but note its being found the missing Shroud in the Edessa city walls in the fourth century
+Its travels included France and Italy/Turin but note its being found (the missing Shroud in the Edessa city walls) in the fourth century

 I see THREE 4 possibles: the wiped face of Jesus by the dispatched artist or two, his painting.
 Veronica’s cloth Sudarium for #3 OR what I believe makes more CSI forensic sense, the actual Shroud.
+Why would St Jude Thaddeus have special healing powers?
+A first class relic of Jesus, blood stained, and 40 gigajoules of energy that penetrated the cloth folded into a 12″ x 12″ square and carried in a frame of leather or wood.
+See Danny Thomas’ St Jude holy card above and well here>>>>>

 If the King’s royal artist painted it, then it is NOT an image not made by human hands.
 So, this wouldn’t be the relic. (the Shroud is a 1st, 2nd and 3rd class relic, so to speak).
 If the artist had given Jesus a cloth and His sweat remained on the cloth, like the True Image Veronica, and was taken by the artist back for the leprosy miracle, then again, does this survive research? and credulity?